ioccc-src/winner/2014/endoh1/README.md

 ## Author's remarks:

 ### Remarks

-You may want to use a large display with a very small-font terminal.
+You may want to use a large display with a very small terminal font.

 ### Spoiler